TheBigBrainsCompany/composer-javascript/README.md

 }
 ```

-You can freely add both or just on of the `npmInstall` or `bowerInstall` scripts.
+You can freely add both or just one of the `npmInstall` or `bowerInstall` scripts.

 ## Options